-The following description reflects Colombia's understanding of the current rules and procedures of DTC, Euroclear and Clearstream, Luxembourg relating to cross-market trades in global securities.
-These systems could change their rules and procedures at any time, and specified by the purchaser and seller on which the price of the securities is fixed
+The following description reflects Colombia's understanding of the current rules and procedures of DTC, Euroclear and Clearstream, Luxembourg relating to crossmarket trades in global securities.
+These systems could change their rules and procedures at any time, and Colombia takes no responsibility for their actions or the accuracy of this description.